-Social enterprises can use influencer marketing as a tool to generate anticipation for future campaigns.
+Social enterprises can use influencer marketing software like Klear as a tool to generate anticipation for future campaigns.
 TOMS and WWF showcase a keen understanding of the types of influencers that work for them.

 TOMS consistently uses its community of consumers and employees as brand advocates.
 By featuring user-generated content (UGC) and tagging their fans, TOMS keeps their influencers engaged and involved.
 In addition, the low barriers to entry for their campaigns encourage users to submit their entries.
 This ensures that consumers recognise their importance and are more willing to participate.

 As TOMS’ vision espouses the power of the consumer, engaging them would fall more in line with their brand message than employing a big-name celebrity.

 While WWF also relies on UGC for social media contests, its main influencer strategy centres around relevant local celebrities that are generally outspoken about environmental and social issues on their personal social media pages.
 These ambassadors resonate with their audience as they embody the organisation’s environmental purpose.

 Social enterprises must work to find the right influencers so as not to dilute their brand message.
 To find the influencers whose content best resonates with you and your and target audience, use Meltwater’s Social Influencer Management tool.
 Find influencers based on your audience’s demographic as well as your target market, industry, or topic.
 These influencers will have fans who are familiar with you and have a vested interest in your cause.
 This means that the content that they create will be better able to target your audience.